ansys/grantami-jobqueue/README.rst

    _after-badges

-A Python wrapper for the Granta MI Job Queue API.
+This package allows users to import and export correctly formatted Excel and text files to and from Granta MI.

 Dependencies
 ------------
 .. readme_software_requirements

-To use the ``ansys.grantami.jobqueue`` package you must have access to a Granta MI 2024 R1 deployment.
+To use the ``ansys.grantami.jobqueue`` package you must have access to a Granta MI 2024 R2 deployment.

 The ``ansys.grantami.jobqueue`` package currently supports Python from version 3.9 to version 3.12.